 The Hunchback (Die Frau ohne Schatten)

-Appeared in a concert performance of the opera May Night under Mikhail Pletnev at the Arkhangelskoe estate (2008).
-The same year, he sang the title role in the first performance in Japan of Rimsky-Korsakov’s opera Kashchei the Immortal under Vladimir Ashkenazy.
+In 2008 he appeared in a concert performance of the opera May Night under Mikhail Pletnev at the Arkhangelskoe estate, and sang the title role in the first performance in Japan of the opera Kashchei the Immortal under Vladimir Ashkenazy.

 Has appeared in productions of the operas Boris Godunov, Prince Igor and The Nose at the Metropolitan Opera.